Sydney-Informatics-Hub/training.artemis.rds/_episodes/05-classic.md

 ## Mounting ‘classic RDS’ on your local machine.
 Dependng on your operating system there are few ways to mount the classic RDS as a network drive.

-These steps work Windoes 10 are:
+These steps on Windows 10 are:

 * Click on This PC from the Desktop.
 * On the Computer tab, click on Map network drive in the Network section.